Forest Bathing Meditation Script For Meditating In Nature

 1: Follow the basic rules

-If you’re expecting rain, obviously a raincoat is a smart move too.
+If you’re expecting rain, obviously a raincoat is a smart move.
 You might also like to take bottles of water, green foods, a whistle (just in case), a compass (it makes me feel more adventurous), a ground cloth to sit on, birdseed, soft-soled shoes, and your phone (just in case).

 Don’t go into it with a goal.
 Have an open mind towards the experience.

-Aim for a minimum of twenty minutes.
+I like to aim for a minimum of twenty minutes.
 20 to 30 is ideal according to an article by Karin Evans for Greater Good Magazine, Berkley[3].

 2: You don’t have to be in a forest